 Cover Letter Closing

-Finish your cover letter with a formal closing like "Sincerely, or "Best Regards".
-Avoid using informal closings like "Cheers" or "Have a wonderful day".
+It should be formal like "Sincerely, or "Best Regards".
+Avoid using informal cover letter closings like "Cheers" or "Have a wonderful day".

 Here's an example of engineer cover letter closing: